KidPudel/python-starter-kit/django/basics.md

 ]
 ```

-3. Now we've mapped it, but to actually reach that url, we need to connect or point root URLconf to app's one,
+3. **Now we've mapped it, but to actually reach that url, we need to "register/link" our app in the root/project's URLconf** (we need to connect or point root URLconf to app's one,
-   _or simpy put "**link our app to the project**"_
+   _or simpy put "**link our app to the project**"_)

 ```python
 from django.contrib import admin